kenzow0w/serenity-bdd-Souce/README.md

 # Serenity Cucumber + JUnit Starter project

 Get started quickly with Serenity BDD, Cucumber and JUnit 5 with this simple starter project.

+In this project we can use key words and general steps and methods for different pages using annotation @ElemntTitle and @PageEntry.

 ## Get the code